OneWomanLess/OneWomanLess.github.io/solutions/inventors-accountability.md

 As a compansation of harms (proposition):

-- no contact with Mariha from [mrkvon](https://mrkvon.org/blog/announcing-solidcouch/), who is a manipulator and (probably unintentional/unconscious) blackmailer (uses blackmailing to get what he wants, even if it's not his).
-Maybe a recommendation to see(k) a professional psychological help.
+- no contact with Mariha from [@mrkvon](https://github.com/mrkvon), for good enough reasons (removed from here to not get derailed by relatively insignificant matters).
+An obligation to state the origins of the project and that it has been misappropriated from OHN under [@mariha](https://github.com/mariha)'s administration, whenever presenting the project, including on its own website.

 - actions towards gender equality in free software development, in particular women anti-discrimination